yakconsulting/spidersoftdev.github.io/content/posts/2016-08-21-powerdns-with-sqlite-backend-as-a-slave-for-bind.md

 date: 2016-08-21T07:01:15+00:00
 modified: 2024-08-04T14:30:00+01:00
 url: /2016/powerdns-with-sqlite-backend-as-a-slave-for-bind/
 description: Learn how to set up PowerDNS with SQLite backend as a slave for BIND.
-This guide covers installation, configuration, and troubleshooting for efficient DNS management.
+Install, configure, and troubleshoot for efficient DNS management
 categories:
   - DevOps
-tags:
-  - dns
-  - sqlite3

 ---
 (powerDNS)[https://www.powerdns.com] it&#8217;s a great alternative for large and complex BIND setup.
 Light footprint, and quick setup made that server as my obvious choice for slave server for primary BIND server.
 So let&#8217;s config begins: